Beliavsky/Fortran-code-on-GitHub/README.md

 [general-purpose-fortran](https://github.com/urbanjost/general-purpose-fortran): non-numeric tasks such as command-line parsing, string functions, date-and-time manipulation and display, interfacing to the C POSIX system routines, by urbanjost

+[gFTL](https://github.com/Goddard-Fortran-Ecosystem/gFTL): provides a mechanism to easily create robust containers and associated iterators which can be used within Fortran applications, from Goddard-Fortran-Ecosystem.
+The primary methods are intended to be as close to their C++ STL analogs as possible.

 [JAMS](https://github.com/mcuntz/jams_fortran): collection of general Fortran modules offering miscellaneous functions in the categories Computational, Date and Time, Input / Output, Math / Numerics, Screening, Sensitivity Analysis and Optimising / Fitting, and Miscellaneous.
 Written by Matthias Cuntz, Juliane Mai and Stephan Thober

 [jlib](https://github.com/jhthorpe/jlib): modules for buffers, file I/O, and memory management, by jhthorpe